mailliwJ/spaceTitanic/README.md

 ## Key Feature Creation

 Some of the features do not contribute much insight directly, however they can be transformed into more useful features.
-I have create the following features:
+I have created the following features:

 ## Data Preprocessing and Feature Engineering

 After a brief exploration of the training dataset I devised a strategy for imputing missing values.
-I decided to use a combination of methods use of custom classes to carry out imputation porportional imputer funciton
+I decided to use a combination of methods combining simple imputation and proportional imputation and a KNN imputer
-KNN Imputer
+I have used custom transformer classes to carry out imputation within pipelines

 Pipeline set-up
 the development of a working pipeline structure took several iterations to overcome various errors.
-My final pipeline solution includes a why its important

-use of cutom classes and column transformers
-- power transformations
-- scaling
-- encoding
+The final pipeline solution is very important for the prevention of data leakage and the preservation of an unseen validation set during cross-validation.
+Using a pipeline ensures that for each fold and validation set in cross validation, the training set is used to calulate required information for imputation and this calulated information is then used to impute missing data or carry out KNN on the validation fold.

 ## Model Selection and Evaluation

-Which algorithms chosen to investigate initially how these were evaluated (including discussion about metrics) functions to modularize visualization and presentation of performance metrics
+I initially ran baseline tests on the following algorithms:
+- Logistic Regression
+- Support Vector Classifer
+- Random Forest Classifier
+- Light GBM Classifier
+- XGBoost Classifier
-- classification report
+- Catboost Classifier

+I continued to tune the hyperparameters using GridSearhCV of:
+- Random Forest Classifier
+- Light GBM Classifier
-- confusion matrix
+- XGBoost Classifier

-## Model Tuning
-- exploration of hyperparameter tuning using gridsearchCV, randomizedsearchCV and bayesian methods using optuna
+Final models where then evaluated against a reserved and unused validation set.
+All models were evaluated for accuracy as this is the metric required for a submission to the Kaggle competition, however, i looked at precision, recall, f1 and ROC-AUC as well.

+Classification reports and confusion matrices were used to aid evaluation

 ## Voting and Stacking methods
 - Sideline investigation into potential for a stacked and or voting classifier